Benefits of Reading A Wordless Book

 This post may contain affiliate links, which means we may receive a commission or products from the companies mentioned in this post.
 The commission received is at no additional cost to you, if you make a purchase through a link.
 Read my disclosure at the bottom of the page for further information.
 If not otherwise stated, all prices are intended in US$.

 My husband and I come from Puerto Rico, and we mostly speak Spanish in our household.
-When we decided to have kids, my husband and I talked about how we wanted to raise our children Bilingual, meaning that they needed to speak Spanish inside our home, and English outside of the home.
+My husband and I talked about raising our children Bilingual.
+We wanted them to speak Spanish in our home, and English outside of the home.
 Well, this did not turn out as we imagined.
 You see, it’s easy to imagine things when you are not a parent yet.
-As soon as you become a parent, most of the wishes and dreams of how you wanted to raise your kids, sometimes are reached, and others times they are not.

 My husband and I have two children, my daughter A.I. who is 3 years old and my son A.J. who is 5 months old.
 A.I. has some issues with her pronunciation of words, sometimes she does not speak English or Spanish, she speaks a “jargon” that she created as a way to compensate her communication issues.
 English comes easier for her, so we decided to speak to her in this language most of the time, correct her pronunciation, and have her speak to us in complete sentences; even though its hard for her at times.
 She was evaluated by a Speech Pathologist who determined that there is no need for speech therapy at this moment.
 The Speech Pathologist recommended me to give her more time, and revisit if I am still concerned when she turns 4 years old.

 Ever since, I have been on the search for books where A.I. can learn how to express herself, and continue teaching her how to pronounce her words better.
 Thank goodness for my past teaching skills!
 Yes!
 I can use them now!